 If you’ve been in the same job role for longer than you’ve expected; it might be time to ask yourself why that is.
 If you’re feeling stagnant in your current position, it can lead to a poor performance at work, which puts both your job and any other future opportunities, at risk.
-So; take a look through the following steps to help inspire you to take action and make changes in your career, that could result in your future happiness i the workplace.
+So, take a look through the following steps to help inspire you to take action and move up in your career.

 When you’re down and unmotivated each day at your desk, the last thing you’ll feel like doing is getting home after work and making huge life decisions.
 However, if you’re able to set aside some quality time each weekend to plan out your next career move; you’ll be looking forward to your Monday mornings before you know it.
 The first thing you need to decide is if you want to search for a new role within your current career or begin on the path of a whole new sector.

 Once you’ve chosen the field you’re ready to jump into, you can start scoping out what’s available out there.
 You might find that the job you’re dreaming of doesn’t exactly exist, so you need to be realistic, and inform yourself of what routes you’ll actually be able to take.
 Once you’ve found the job role you desire, it’s time to start planning how you’re going to grab it; and there’s no time like the present.
 Don’t waste time moping about your current position, use your energy to find a new one before they all pass you by!